 Tickets on sale now!

 The 2014 Orbital Gala will be held on Sunday, Oct.
 19, from 6 to 10 p.m. at the Radisson Blu Aqua Hotel.
-The event will be a fun Roaring '20s theme.
+The event will feature a fun, Roaring '20s theme.
 Guests will kick off the evening with a cocktail reception and the always-exciting silent auction.
 This will be followed by a delicious dinner and dancing.